 The appropriate grade point requirements for graduation are:

 - 1. A minimum 3.00 GPA in all graduate level courses at the University of Florida. - 2.
-A minimum 3.00 GPA in all courses that comprise the major (ABE, AOM, PKG)
+A minimum 3.00 GPA in all courses that comprise the major (ABE, PKG and AOM courses).

 Registration